Pilates in Copenhagen

 Reformer Pilates: Reformer Pilates uses a reformer machine with springs and straps to add resistance and support.
 In a Reformer class, you can perform a wider variety of exercises that strengthen, stretch, and tone the body in a highly controlled way.
 The adjustable resistance makes it suitable for both beginners and advanced practitioners.

-SHOULD YOU CHOOSE A MAT PILATES CLASS OR A REFORMER PILATES CLASS?
+SHOULD YOU CHOOSE A MAT PILATES CLASS OR A REFORMER PILATES CLASS AT OHM YOGA?

 If you’re looking for effective yet challenging practice that builds strength and improves posture, Pilates Reformer classes are a great option.
 Mat Pilates is ideal if you prefer a mat-based workout with focus on bodyweight exercises, while Reformer Pilates provides more versatility, precision, and resistance training.